 General Guidelines for Sharps Disposal

-- If you do not have a regular sharps box, use a hard (puncture-proof) non-clear container for disposing used lancets.
+- If you don't have a sharps box, use a hard (puncture-proof) non-clear container for storing used lancets.

-- Properly dispose of your lancets when traveling or bring your used sharps home for disposal.
+- When traveling, it's still important to properly dispose of your lancets as suggested above, or bring your used sharps home for disposal.